 Preventive maintenance schedules can also include cleaning, adjustments, repairs, servicing, oil changes or a complete replacement.

-Modern businesses experience average loses up to $260,000 per hour and damaging equipment outages resulting in a loss of production.
-But, there is proof that through effective data gathering and reliable maintenance software, manufacturers can begin the process of eliminating unplanned downtime expenditures.
+Modern businesses experience average losses up to $260,000 per hour and damaging equipment outages resulting in a loss of production.
+But, there is proof that through effective data gathering and reliable maintenance software, manufacturers can begin the process of eliminating unplanned manufacturing downtime expenditures.

 With the ability to gather vital data, CMMS software presents itself as the ideal solution for most manufacturers.
 Not only this but advanced capabilities found in modern CMMS solutions, such as mobile CMMS through cloud systems, can add much more functionality to any manufacturing organisation.